Slobbovia: History

 An important early expansion of the postal game beyond the original Canadian players and a handful of Americans was through the efforts of Charles C. Sharp, who operated for a substantial period as the sole gamemaster and publisher.
 When Sharp could no longer continue in those duties, the game went into hiatus for a short while before being revived as an amateur press association, APA-Slobbovia.
 Organized by Robert Bryan Lipton, an initial group of six fans took on rotating publishing/gamemastering duties until the game's ultimate demise.
 Publication under the APA was usually but not exclusively via use of mimeograph or spirit duplicator machines - it is an irony the game collapsed at the dawn of personal computers and the internet, which would have greatly eased publication burdens.

-109 issues of the Slobinpolit Zhurnal were published, with a frequency that varied over the lifetime of the game.
-At the beginning of Charlie Sharp's stewardship, the deadlines were 3 weeks apart.
+One hundred and nine issues of the Slobinpolit Zhurnal were published, with a frequency that varied over the lifetime of the game.
+At the beginning of Charlie Sharp's stewardship, the deadlines were three weeks apart.
 The increasing volume of players' "strakh" or press, with the burden this placed on the publisher(s), caused this to go to a monthly, then eventually a bimonthly, schedule.
 The last few issues came out at irregular intervals.

 Issues 1 through 26 were (presumably) put out by various of the original Canadian players, primarily James Ritchie and Roger Nelson with help from other classmates, and produced on the school's mimeograph.
 After this high school cadre went on to university, they met future players from Canada and the US through science fiction conventions.
 John Carroll, a student at Penn State College in the US introduced the game to their university bookstore manager Charles Sharp.
 It was Sharp who brought considerable development to the game, as an editor, writer and with his access to publishing equipment.
 Issues 27 through 41 were published by Sharp.
 In #41 it was announced that a triumvirate of John Carroll, Fred Ramsey and Bill Spangler was taking over publication responsibilities, but they then handed it over to the APA organized by Bob Lipton, which published the balance of the Zhurnal's long run.
 The last issue came out in 1984/1985.

-Variations from standard Diplomacy rules

-Subrulers and commanders

-The rules of the game were altered to require the appointment of "sub-rulers" to a portion of the provinces of any country that got too big.
-Similarly, a player having more than a certain number of armies and/or fleets was required to appoint "commanders" to a portion of them.
-These sub-rulers and commanders were then free to revolt.
-This kept the game fluid and prevented stagnation.

-Railroads

-A player could also devote supply toward the construction of railroads, which allowed the movement of armies across continents.
-Once constructed, these also operated as joint stock companies; the builder would give shares to his allies, usually keeping the majority (and control) for himself.